-Banking Company or financial institution including NBFC engaged in accepting deposits, extending loans or advances: An option is made available to a Banking company or financial institution including NBFC engaged in accepting deposits, extending loans or advances that chooses not to comply with the provisions of sub-section (2) of section 17:
+Banking Company or financial institution including NBFC engaged in accepting deposits, extending loans or advances: An option is made available to a Banking company

-- (i) Refrain from availing input tax credit relatable to 'non-business purposes' and those restricted u/s 17(5) This needs to be reported in FORM-GSTR 2 - (ii) Avail full credit on inter-branch supply of services between distinct persons of the banking or NBFC company.
+- Refrain from availing input tax credit relatable to 'non-business purposes' and those restricted u/s 17(5) - This needs to be reported in FORM-GSTR 2 - (ii) Avail full credit on inter-branch supply of services between distinct persons of the banking company or NBFC.
 In other words, if HO has restricted credit to 50% and those goods or services are involved in inter-branch taxable supplies, the receiving branch is NOT required to further apply the 50% restriction.
 This relief is provided in second proviso to section 17(4); and - (iii) Avail 50% of 'all other' input tax credits.
 'All other' credits refer to eligible input tax credit that would have been available u/s 16 before administering the restriction in this section.